TITLE 6 PRIMARY AND SECONDARY EDUCATION

 G. No public official shall enter into a contract or transaction with the authority or its public officials, unless the contract or transaction is made public by filing notice with the authority board.

-H. No public official shall vote or otherwise participate in the negotiation or the making of any authority contract with any business or entity in which he has a direct financial interest.
+H. No public official shall vote or otherwise participate in the negotiation or the making of any authority contract with any business or entity in which they have a direct financial interest.

 I. No public official shall seek to be awarded a contract where such public official has participated in the process of preparation of the bid or request for proposals.